 We operate with high levels of efficiency and leverage resources for an extraordinary impact.
 We benchmark our administrative, project management, and financial management practices against the best practices of leading corporations.
 This helps ensure the efficient use of resources entrusted to us and that we deliver programs that meet the needs of people whom we serve.

-Our fiscal year 2018 budget was close to $2.2 billion, which included significant in-kind contributions of medicines.
+Our budget includes significant in-kind contributions of medicines.
 These contributions help rank The Task Force among the largest U.S. nonprofits, according to Forbes.
 The Task Force is not eligible to be rated by Charity Navigator because we do not meet their criterion of spending at least one percent or more of our annual budget (in-kind contributions included) on fundraising.